 It is time for action; it is time to plan your email template.
-Email templates are like clothes, each outfit is tailored for certain occasion and has certain purpose.
+Email templates are like clothes, each outfit is tailored for a certain occasion and has a certain purpose.
 While welcome emails are short in email copy and more visually attractive, lead nurture emails tend to be descriptive with individual CTA buttons.
 Again, transactional emails have the receipt of purchase along with some cross-selling.
 So, while creating your first email template, you need to start with…

 Which type of email will it be?
 What goals will it satiate?

 In the buyer journey of an email subscriber, there is a minimum of 5 (or 6, if you are an e-commerce brand) email types you need to send them.